Your stay at Chalet du Pré

 Check the weather and avalanche risk map

-A telescopic probe must complete this equipment.
+A telescopic probe is another essential piece of equipment.

-Signs for helicopter rescue
+Signals to helicopter rescue

 We need help: Standing facing the helicopter with both arms up.